DavidsonMachineLearningGroup/Davidson-ChatBot-Project/readme.md

 2.  download Visual Code for your operating system: [https://code.visualstudio.com/download] (Note: you can use other IDE’s at your own descrection, all directions here will be in visual code)
 3.  clone project locally from this github repository
 4.  load project in Visual Studio Code
-5.  install all required node packages specified in messages/package.json (e.g. 'nps install messages')
+5.  install all required node packages specified in messages/package.json (e.g. 'npm install messages')
-6.  change messages/index.js devnode variable to ‘debugWithEmulator’
+6.  change **messages/index.js** devnode variable to ‘debugWithEmulator’
 7.  launch debugger within Visual Code
 8.  launch emulator
-9.  connect with emulator and set breakpoints as needed
+9.  connect with emulator and set breakpoints as needed (e.g. copy test bot endpoint from Visual Code to emulator)
 10. when submitting, change devnode variable back to 'prod'.
 Submit to branch 'DebugBotBranch' if using the test bot.
 Once tested and ready for the production bot, submit to 'Master'

 ### High Level Overview ###